jmettraux/aachen/src/qac__spell_list.md

 The caster may decide to simply use it as a mirror.
 All the the light going through it is reflected.
 Both sides.

-For one extra WP, the shield can be used as a spotlight, a light emitting shield suspended mid air.
+For one extra CP, the shield can be used as a spotlight, a light emitting shield suspended mid air.